erizov/Professor/semester_13/lecture_88_consensus_advanced/tendermint/README.md

 ### Debugging

 7. What are the most common mistakes when implementing Tendermint?
-8. How would you test your Tendermint implementation?
+8. How would you test your Tendermint deployment?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this approach!

 ## Algorithm Visualization